kevcjones/ngx-simple-modal/README.md

       </div>
     `
 })
-export class ConfirmComponent extends SimpleModalComponent<ConfirmModel, boolean> implements ConfirmModel,OnDestroy {
+export class ConfirmComponent extends SimpleModalComponent<ConfirmModel, boolean> implements ConfirmModel {
   title: string;
   message: string;
   constructor() {
     super();
   }
   confirm() {
     // we set modal result as true on click on confirm button,
     // then we can get modal result from caller code this.result = true;
     this.close();
-  }
-  ngOnDestroy(){
-    //your code in ngOnDestroy
-    //......
-    //
-    super.ngOnDestroy();//<---- do this
   }
 }
 ```